QuarantineGemmini/chipyard/CS252_EE290_README.md

 -----------------------------------------------------------------------------
 Bugs
 =============================================================================
+- verilator is super slow compared to vcs. need to debug why.

+- ee290 only supports weight-stationary mode, so template fails on verilator! also, its nefarious becuase no error is propagated back to the user, and no $display() is printed for debugging

 - spike sp_matrices and accum_rows might not match the gemmini_params.h
   for a given workload, which will cause orig_tiler and fsm_tiler to produce inaccurate results (or at least throw an invalid index exception

 - repeating_bias isa insn is currently hacky, maybe include it into the config_ex insn

+- support arbitrary sized matrices in hardware. need to pull in the patch that hasan made. we will need these when comparing our model against the reference model

+- the reference implementation of cifar-10 is broken. when you enable CHECK_RESULTS, they returned matrix is not what is expected!

 - the depthwise-convoluation and im2col are awful (spike mobilenet output for hw_tiler):